 The economy may be down, but that's not deterring people from getting plastic surgery in Miami.

-Some patients, unwilling to compromise, seek out promotions such as the one Coral Gables Cosmetic Center is currently offering on the Brazilian butt lift with fat transfer.
+Some patients, unwilling to compromise, seek out promotions such as the one CG Cosmetic surgery is currently offering on the Brazilian butt lift with fat transfer.
 And, regardless of the economy, plastic surgery tends to be cyclical.
 For example, breast augmentations tend to spike in the Spring, right before swimsuit season.

 Stats at a Glance (American Society for Aesthetic Plastic Surgery):

 - In 2009, Americans spent about $10.5 billion on cosmetic work.

 - Patients ranging in age from 35 to 50 had the most work done, nearly 4.5 million and 44% of the total.